hirrolot/datatype99/README.md

 ## Pitfalls

- - For the sake of simplicity, pattern matching works as if you were always supplying modifiable memory to `match99`, so make sure you do **not** mutate read-only memory inside `of99` branches.
+ - For the sake of simplicity, pattern matching works as if you were always supplying a modifiable value to `match99`, so make sure you do **not** mutate it through bindings introduced by `of99`.

 ## Credits